 What is preventive medicine?
 A clear definition

 Preventive medicine is the medical specialty dedicated to protecting health, preventing disease, and minimizing the consequences of conditions that have already appeared.
-It goes far beyond annual checkups and vaccinations.
-Modern preventive medicine uses advanced biomarkers, genetic testing, and precision diagnostics to identify risks years or even decades before symptoms show up.
+It goes beyond annual checkups and vaccinations.
+Modern preventive medicine can use advanced biomarkers and precision diagnostics to identify actionable risks before symptoms show up, including joint health before mobility is lost.

 The American College of Preventive Medicine defines it as the specialty combining clinical, biomedical, and public health sciences to protect, promote, and maintain health in individuals and defined populations.